The character of the total power operation: Introduction

 \section{Introduction}

 Power operations and their variants are ubiquitous throughout homotopy theory.
 The Steenrod operations on mod $p$ cohomology and the Adams operations on topological $K$-theory are familiar examples.
 These operations have proven extremely useful; for instance, the Adams operations were used to give a short and elegant proof of the Hopf invariant one problem~\cite{adamsatiyahhopf}.
-More generally, many cohomology theories are equipped with this extra structure which is a consequence of an $E_{\infty}$-structure on the representing spectrum.
+More generally, many cohomology theories are equipped with this extra structure which is a consequence of an $E_{\infty}$-ring structure on the representing spectrum.

-It is a theorem of Goerss, Hopkins, and Miller~\cite{structuredmoravae} that Morava $E$-theory admits a unique $E_{\infty}$-structure.
-This result initiated a large body of work on $E$-theory which proved that it is an object of central importance in chromatic homotopy theory with various connections to other areas of mathematics.
-In the homotopy category, the $E_{\infty}$-structure manifests itself as a collection of multiplicative cohomology operations known as the total power operations.
+It is a theorem of Goerss, Hopkins, and Miller~\cite{structuredmoravae} that Morava $E$-theory admits a unique $E_{\infty}$-ring structure.
+In the homotopy category, the $E_{\infty}$-ring structure manifests itself as an $H_{\infty}$-ring structure which is equivalent to the data of a collection of multiplicative cohomology operations known as total power operations.
 The study of these operations began in earnest in \cite{isogenies} in which a connection is established between the total power operations and isogenies of the formal group associated to $\E$.
-In this paper, we give a formula for the (rationalized) total power operations applied to a finite group in terms of the action of isogenies on the Drinfeld ring of full level structures on the formal group associated to $\E$.
+In this paper, we give a formula for the total power operations applied to a finite group in terms of the action of $\GL_n(\Q_p)$ on the Drinfeld ring of full level structures on the formal group associated to $\E$.
+This is the same action that appears in the local Langlands correspondence~\cite{carayolltt}.